Best Industrial Relations Reporting Award

 Yes.
-Please see terms and conditions for details.
+Please see the terms and conditions for details.

 Do I need to have the entry form authorised?

 Yes.
 For copyright and authorisation reasons we require a declaration from your employer or commissioning company to submit your work for the awards.
-Once your entry is submitted online, an automated email will be sent to your editor/employer to authorise your entry to the Helen O’Flynn & Alan Knight Award.
+Once your entry is submitted online, an automated email will be sent to your editor/employer to authorise your entry.

 I’m self-published.
 How do I verify my work?